Important notice from the Editor in Chief

 Self-employed income tax rates in Russia

-About 3.55 million people in Russia were self-employed in 2021.
-If this applies to you, you will still need to pay the progressive income tax rate at 13% or 15%.
-Foreigners with a temporary or a permanent residence permit are eligible to register as an individual entrepreneur (индивидуальный предприниматель, individualny predprinimatel) or IP (ИП), in which case different tax rates apply.
+Self-employed people in Russia pay the standard income tax rates.
+Foreigners with a temporary or a permanent residence permit are eligible to register as an individual entrepreneur (индивидуальный предприниматель) or IP (ИП), in which case different tax rates apply.

 Russian income tax deductions

-Some examples of when deductible expenses are available include buying property in Russia, paying tuition fees, medical treatment, or making payments to charity.
+Deductible expenses are available when buying property in Russia, paying tuition fees, medical treatment, or making payments to charity.

 The main deduction from income taxes in Russia applies to children.
-The exemption starts from 1,400 p. for the first two children and goes up to 3,000 p. for a third and each subsequent child.
+The exemption is 1,400 ₽ for the first child, 2,800 ₽ for the second child, and 6,000 ₽ for the third child onwards.
 It does not matter where the children live when applying for this tax deduction.
-However, to qualify for a deduction of child tax, you must be earning a cumulative annual income of less than 350,000 p.
+However, to qualify for a deduction of child tax, you must be earning a cumulative annual income of less than 450,000 ₽.

-Individuals may also deduct the costs of their own education in licensed institutions (within limits) and for their children’s education (up to 50,000 p. per child).
+Individuals may also deduct the costs of their own education in licensed institutions (within limits) and for their children’s education (up to 50,000 ₽ per child).

-Donations to certain non-commercial organizations (from 2012) and charities are deductible from taxable income (within the limit of 25% of all income subject to 13/15% tax rate).
+Donations to certain non-commercial organizations and charities are deductible from taxable income (within the limit of 25% of income taxed at 13%).

 Property and wealth taxes in Russia

-Russians and foreign nationals alike do not need to pay taxes when buying real estate or other assets.
+Neither Russians nor foreign nationals pay taxes when buying real estate or other assets.
 A foreign national can buy an apartment, a country house, a garage, and even land (for private housing or private subsidiary farming) except in border areas, regions with special regimes, forests, nature reserves, and closed administrative areas.

 Net wealth and net worth taxes are not levied in Russia.